 If you are getting Housing Benefit but are still finding it hard to pay your rent, you may be able to get extra help by applying for a Discretionary Housing Payments (DHPs).
-If you are no longer claiming Housing Benefit because you now claim Universal Credit, you can still apply for a Discretionary Housing Payment.
+If you are no longer claiming Housing Benefit because you now claim Universal Credit, you can still apply for a DHP.

 The following things are looked at when making a decision: